Mr8ND/TC-prediction-bands/README.md

-Additionally, the R package `TCpredictionbands` (see [associated section](#2-tcpredictionbands-package)), which is included in this repo, provides the user with the ability to analysis different generated curves with our credible band approaches and also TC paths that were not available when we developed with package.
+Additionally, the R package `TCpredictionbands` (see [associated section](#2-tcpredictionbands-package)), which is included in this repo, provides the user with the ability to analysis different generated curves with our prediction band approaches and also TC paths that were not available when we developed with package.

 Files in `main/` are titled in the following format: